0xShield3/contextooor/README.md

 # Contextooor
-A library to gather more data from you transaction before broadcasting.
+A library to gather more data from your transaction before broadcasting.

 ``` pip install contextooor ```